Xaviera Hollander: Author

-In 1971, Hollander published a memoir, The Happy Hooker: My Own Story.
+In 1972, Hollander published a memoir, The Happy Hooker.
 Robin Moore, who took Hollander's dictation of the book's contents, came up with the title, while Yvonne Dunleavy ghostwrote it.
 Hollander later wrote a number of other books and produced plays in Amsterdam.
 Her second book, Child No More, is the story of losing her mother.
 For 35 years she wrote an advice column for Penthouse magazine, entitled "Call Me Madam."